guacsec/guac/docs/Compose.md

 ## GUAC Ingestion Pipeline

+In previous demos, you may have had a closer look into a subset of these components.
+For example, the [GUAC GraphQL demo](graphql-demo.md) showcases the graphQL server in isolation.

+However, that's just one component of GUAC!
+In order to get the most value out of GUAC (for example, ingesting documents augmenting them with aditional data), we need to take advantage of the additional components of GUAC!

 The full GUAC ingestion pipeline is a set of asynchronous services that combine to form a robust and scaleable ingestion pipeline.
+In some of our [demos](demos/), you may have seen these components work in concert!
+This document explains a little more of what goes on behind the hood!

+### A short deep-dive

-If you have run one of the [GUAC demonstrations](/demo), they use the full GUAC GraphQL server but use a demo-level all-in-one ingestion command `guacone files`.
-That command runs the GUAC collector, parser, assembler, and ingestor components all at once.
+For those curious, In some demos, we used an level all-in-one ingestion command `guacone files`.
+That command runs the GUAC collector and ingestor all at once.
 These components are also designed to be run separately as services, which is what this tutorial will accomplish.

+Separating these components aims to let them scale better as well as allow certain aspects of the pipeline to be run more easily as services.

 ## GUAC Components

-### Server
+### GraphQL Server

 The GraphQL server serves the GUAC defined nodes through GraphQL queries.
 It is an abstraction layer for GUAC integrations and other GUAC components.
 This